 - Exclude 75 percent of corporate capital gains received from US companies from personal taxation.

 - Tax interest received at regular individual income tax rates.

-- The X-tax would be a flat 30 percent value-added tax-like levy with deductions for wages and other compensation.
-Investments would be expensed, interest and other financial inflows would not be taxed, and there would be no interest payment deductions.
+- The X-tax would be a flat 30 percent levy similar to a value-added tax, with deductions for wages and other compensation.
+Investments would be expensed, interest and other financial inflows would not be taxed, and interest payment deductions would be eliminated.

 - Individuals’ interest, dividends, and capital gains would be taxed at 15 percent.